TIBHannover/FAIR-studyGroup/.github/ISSUE_TEMPLATE/event.md

 ---

 <!--
-Please add a descripitive title what this event will/should be about and fill out the following details.
+Please add a descriptive title what this event will/should be about and fill out the following details.
 If it is specific to a programming language, please add its name to the title.
 If covering the same topic in different languages could fill more than 1 hour, please create one issue per language!
 -->